username3029/Azure-ActiveDirectory-Lab/README.md

 # Next Steps

 - Plan to establish Group Policy Objects (GPOs) for password policies
-- Aim to simulate and document
+- Aim to simulate and document helpdesk scenarios, such as password resets and modifying group memberships.